OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 * `try {} catch ()` statement

-Avoid exception handling for loops.
+Avoid exception handling `for` loops.
 Both inside and outside loops.

 ## Note to VBA developers

-TypeScript language differs from VBA both syntactically as well in naming conventions.
+The TypeScript language differs from VBA both syntactically as well as in naming conventions.

-Check out the following snippets that achieve the same thing:
+Check out the following equivalent snippets.

 ```vba
 Worksheets("Sheet1").Range("A1:G37").Clear